porglezomp-misc/mgattozzi.github.io/_posts/2016-05-26-how-do-i-str-string.md

 1.9](https://github.com/rust-lang/rust/pull/32586) of the compiler this was actually slower than the next method I'll be showing you.
-It went through crazy amounts of machinery to turn it into a String whereas the newer compiler version optimized this for &str -> String making it the faster and preferred way for simple cases like this.
+It went through crazy amounts of machinery to turn it into a String whereas the newer compiler version optimized this for &str -> String making it equivalent to the next method speed wise.

 ### to_owned()